pucherot/Pi.Alert/README.md

   - DB maintenance tools and a possibility for backup, restore and cleanup the database and the config file
   - Send test notifications
   - Config file editor

+When WebGUI notifications are enabled (they are by default), they are indicated by a counter in the upper right corner.
+The menu there takes you to a notification page where each notification can be viewed and deleted.